frederic-perez/AmE-dictionary/data/dictionary.md

 __garbage chute__ _n_ :camera:
 __garbage island__
 __garbed__ _v_ :two::hammer:
+__garble__ _v tr_ /GAR-bul/ To so alter or distort as to create a wrong impression or change the meaning. _The text on the television was garbled, but viewers could still decipher what was being said._
 __Garden of Eden__
 __Garden of Gethsemane__
 __Garden State__ _n_ New Jersey.